Home About Books & Events Author Visits & Contact

 Grades 3-5

 The Craft of Writing: Elements of Writing and How to Write an Interesting Story.
-Using different picture books, including PEW! and THE LITTLE RED CHAIR discuss different story structures, hooks, word choice (wild and wonderful words and vivid verbs), sensory details, onomatopoeia, and wordplay.
+Using different picture books, including PEW! and THE LITTLE RED CHAIR, discuss different story structures, hooks, word choice (wild and wonderful words and vivid verbs), sensory details, onomatopoeia, and wordplay.

 Programs for PEW!
-The Stinky and Legen-Dairy Gift from Colonel Thomas S. Meacham
+The Stinky and Legen-Dairy Gift from Colonel Thomas S. Meacham PreK-Kindergarten

-Story time begins with the introduction of the book cover, author and illustrator, and what they see on the cover.
+Story time begins with the introduction of the book cover, author, and illustrator, and what they see on the cover.
 Reading of PEW!
 Discussion of cheese making and Cheesy Facts from the back matter.
 Hands-on activity with a replica of the “enormous cheese.”
 Challenge: How many mice can you find in the illustrations?

-Grades 2-3
+Grades 1

 Where Do Ideas Come From?
 Pre-discussion about how an author comes up with an idea and how the book PEW! came to be.
-Briefly discuss the difference between fiction and nonfiction.
+Briefly discuss the difference between fiction and nonfiction, including some examples of books.
 Before reading the book, discuss the illustrations on the cover.
 Read PEW! and Favorite Cheesy Facts.
+End with a hands-on activity, using a replica of the “enormous cheese.”
+Grades 2-3 Discuss the difference between fiction and nonfiction, highlighting the phrase narrative nonfiction and explain what it is.
+Read PEW! and Favorite Cheesy Facts.
+Talk about how this author got her idea and what is included in research for a nonfiction book.
 End with a hands-on activity, using a replica of the “enormous cheese.”

 Grades 4-5